Roethlisberger: '110 percent committed' for '17

 PITTSBURGH -- Quarterback Ben Roethlisberger said he's "110 percent committed like I said I was" to the Pittsburgh Steelers in 2017.

-Roethlisberger created uneasiness with Steelers fans after telling 92.3 The Fan in late January that he would evaluate his future and "if there's going to be a next season."
-In April, Roethlisberger said on his official twitter account that the Steelers would get his "absolute best" next season.
+Roethlisberger created uneasiness among Steelers fans after telling 92.3 The Fan in late January that he would evaluate his future and "if there's going to be a next season."
+In April, Roethlisberger said on his official Twitter account that the Steelers would get his "absolute best" next season.

 What brought him back to the lineup?

-"Honestly, it doesn't really matter.
+"Honestly it doesn't really matter.
 I'm happy to be back here.
-I'm happy to be back with the team," said Roethlisberger from day 1 of Organized Team Activities, where Roethlisberger said he took every rep and got extra work with rookies.
+I'm happy to be back with the team," Roethlisberger said on Day 1 of OTAs, adding that he took every rep and got extra work with rookies.
 "I love the city.
 I love these guys.
 I love being out there.
 Football is a passion of mine.
-It's what I do, it's what I love to do."
+It's what I do; it's what I love to do."

-Roethlisberger is basically on a year-to-year plan; He hasn't publicly committed to 2018.
+The 35-year-old Roethlisberger is essentially on a year-to-year plan; he hasn't publicly committed to playing in 2018.

-When asked about the seriousness of his retirement, Roethlisberger responded, "What, did you think I was lying."
+When asked about how serious he was about potentially retiring, Roethlisberger responded, "What, did you think I was lying?"

-When asked how close he got to retirement, Roethlisberger said "doesn't matter, I'm here now."
+And regarding how close he got to retirement, Roethlisberger said, "doesn't matter, I'm here now."

-Roethlisberger, 35, ranks 10th in NFL history with 46,814 passing yards and ninth in touchdowns with 301.
-The Steelers believe Roethlisberger - who's made three straight Pro Bowls -- has at least a few prime years left.
+Roethlisberger ranks 10th in NFL history with 46,814 passing yards and ninth in touchdowns with 301.
+The Steelers appear to think Roethlisberger -- who's made three straight Pro Bowls -- has at least a few prime years left.

-The Steelers return their top playmakers from last year's team that won 11 regular-season games and two playoff games, plus second-round rookie JuJu Smith-Schuster and Martavis Bryant, who returns from suspension.
+The Steelers return their top playmakers from last year's team, which won 11 regular-season games and two playoff games, plus receiving threats in second-round rookie JuJu Smith-Schuster and Martavis Bryant, who returns from suspension.

 "We have a long way to go.
-This is day 1 of many," Roethlisberger said.
-"I like that we've got a lot of guys back and some guys coming back that weren't here last year, (Bryant) and what not.
-You have to be excite about the people we have here."
+This is day one of many," Roethlisberger said.
+"I like that we've got a lot of guys back and some guys coming back that weren't here last year -- [Bryant] and whatnot.
+You have to be excited about the people we have here."